preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 (All features are not shown in the image above.)

 + **Process Archive**: Set if a process archive should be created when this template is used.
-Applicable only for Process Management standalone or for a Sharepoint Teamsite only.
+Applicable for a Sharepoint Teamsite only.
 + **Process Library**: Set if a process Library should be created when this template is used.
-Applicable only for a Sharepoint Teamsite only.
+Applicable for a Sharepoint Teamsite only.
 + **Apply Microsoft Teams to an Office 365 Group**: Here you can select that a Microsoft Teams Group should be created for the Office 365 Group.
 + **Create a new Wizard in Document Libraries**: For Document Management; if the New Document Wizard should be added to all document libraries in the site created from this template, check the box.
 + **Controlled Documents Library**: For Document Management; if a Controlled Documents library should be added to all document libraries in the site created from this template, check the box.